Your Options When You Receive a Settlement Notice

 The class action notice outlines the original plaintiff’s claims against the defendant and the terms of the proposed settlement.
 California’s federal courts have suggested language that attorneys should use when sending out these notices.
 It is important to understand that the notice will not contain the full text of the settlement agreement.
 You do, however, have the right to see the full agreement if you wish.

 The notice will explain your three options for how to respond.
 The first option is to simply accept the proposed agreement.
 This is the simplest option, as you do not actually have to do anything.
-By not responding to the notice at all, the parties and the court overseeing the class action will assume you wish to participate in the settlement.
+By not responding to the notice at all, the parties and the court overseeing the class action will assume you wish to participate in the part of the settlement.
 Once the settlement is approved, you will receive any compensation outlined in the agreement.
 But do note that, by accepting a class action settlement in this manner, you may waive any right to file your own lawsuit involving the same issue in the future.

 “The primary disadvantage of joining a class action is that, once you do, you give up the right to sue the defendant independently,” says Parekh.
 “You are bound by whatever the result of the class action is.
 That is why most class actions are brought over a relatively small amount of damage done to a large number of people.
 If the damage to any one person is large, they are much more likely to want to file their own case with their own lawyers.”